mkoehnenlmu/mlops_project_23/reports/README.md

 >
 > Answer:

-As of now, we've utilized approximately 30€ of our available credits (the plot is a bit older), primarily attributed to Compute Engine, where we are using rather performant machines.
+As of now, we've utilized approximately 38€ of our available credits, primarily attributed to Compute Engine, where we are using rather performant machines.
 The cost can mosly be attributedto instances inadvertently running overnight due to automated deployments.
 This is a major downside of Compute Engine, since it also costs money when you are not actively using the resources.
 This is good for training, where we need high performance for a short time, but more inconvenient for inference, at least as long as inference is done on a small scale.
-However, our financial resources were robust, with over 300€ at our disposal.
+However, our financial resources were robust, with 379€ at our disposal.
 To ensure not running out of budget, we've implemented budgeting alerts and set cutoffs at 50€ as a precautionary measure.

-It's worth noting that the actual cost of operations during periods when we actively required resources amounted to less than 5€ by our estimations.
+It's worth noting that the actual cost of operations during periods when we actively required resources amounted to less than 10€ by our estimations.

 ![Our Cost Overview](figures/costs.png)